-TOH SENG THONG, JP

-Aged 62, Malaysian, Male Independent Non-Executive Director
+TOH SENG THONG, JP Aged 63, Malaysian, Male Independent Non-Executive Director

-Mr Toh Seng Thong was appointed to the Board of LTHB on 18 August 2003.
-His last re-election as a director was on 27 November 2018.
-He is the Chairman of the Audit Committee and a member of the Remuneration Committee and Nomination Committee.
+Mr Toh Seng Thong, was appointed to the Board of LTHB on 18 August 2003.
+His last re-election as a director was on 15 December 2020.
+He is the Chairman of the Audit Committee and Employees' Share Scheme Committee and a member of the Remuneration Committee and Nomination Committee.

-Mr Toh graduated with a Bachelor of Commerce (Accounting) degree from the University of Canterbury, New Zealand in 1981.
-He is a Chartered Accountant by profession and a member of the Malaysian Institute of Accountants, Malaysian Institute of Certified Public Accountants, Chartered Accountants Australia and New Zealand, a Fellow Member of the Chartered Tax Institute of Malaysia and an Associate member of the Harvard Business School Alumni Club of Malaysia.
-Mr Toh has over 32 years experience in auditing, taxation and corporate and financial advisory.
+Mr Toh obtained his Bachelor of Commerce (Accounting) degree from the University of Canterbury, New Zealand in 1981.
+He is a Chartered Accountant by profession and a member of the Malaysian Institute of Accountants, Malaysian Institute of Certified Public Accountants and Chartered Accountants Australia and New Zealand.
+He was made a Fellow Member of the Chartered Tax Institute of Malaysia in 1997.
+Mr Toh has over 30 years experience in auditing, taxation, corporate and financial advisory.
 He is also a practicing Chartered Accountant of Malaysia.